 Cryptosporidium is a microbial pathogen found in surface water and groundwater under the influence of surface water.
 Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 New York City Department of Environmental Protection (NYCDEP) samples for Cryptosporidium oocysts on a weekly basis in the source water.
-During the 2017 sampling period, fifty-two (52) samples were collected and tested for #oocysts/50ML by NYCDEP.
-Three (3) samples were tested positive.
+Based on NYCDEP Water Quality Report 2018, Fifty three (53) samples were collected and tested for #oocysts/50L by NYCDEP.
+Five (5) samples were tested positive.
 Therefore, testing indicates the presence of Cryptosporidium is in our source water.
 However, current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 The presence of low levels of Cryptosporidium detected in the source water required no further action on the part of NYCDEP.